dongra02/sei-project-3/README.md

 The popQuest app allows users to create and complete fun 'quests' within the city of their choosing.
 Each quest consists of a series of stops where the user must solve a clue in order to reveal the next stop.
 In some cases, the user device's coordinates will 'solve' the clue based on its proximity to a given location.
 Quests can be timed for those seeking a challenge, or simply a 'guided tour'-like trip for those interested in a more leisurely journey.

 ## Project Brief
 Collaborate remotely within a team of 4 to create a full-stack application.
-The application must include a React front-end consuming data served from a Mongo database by an Express API.
+The application must include a React front end consuming data served from a Mongo database by an Express API.
 Complete the project within 9 days.

 ## Technologies Used

-### Front-end
+### Front End
 * JavaScript
 * React
 * Node - SASS